Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 37. Chusky

-The Chussel is a hybrid mix between a Brussels Griffon and a Chihuahua.
-They are not a common hybrid because the Brussels Griffon has not gained in popularity as a purebred dog.
-The Chussel is a playful dog, with plenty of energy and quite a bossy attitude.
+The Chussel is a hybrid of a Brussels Griffon and a Chihuahua.
+They are not common because the Brussels Griffon has not gained in popularity as a purebred dog.
+The Chussel is playful, with plenty of energy and quite a bossy attitude.
 With stubbornness and a tendency toward dominance, they are not great dogs to have with other pups.

 39. Cirneco dell’Etna Dog